Cincinnati Cohort Biomarker Program

 Our Great Challenge

 An estimated 80 million people worldwide live with a degenerative brain disease.
-That number is expected to rise rapidly over the coming decades as populations age, lifespans increase and exposures to environmental toxins rise.
-The burden of trying to care for all those individuals will put an immense strain on families and society.
+What’s worse, that number will continue to grow as populations age, lifespans increase and exposures to environmental toxins rise.
+The burden of caring for all those individuals will put an immense strain on families and society.
 To rise to this challenge and stop or slow the progression of these diseases, we will need to realize the potential of precision medicine for neurodegenerative diseases.

-Currently, there are no medicines that can slow, much less stop, degenerative brain diseases.
-This is because for decades neurology has assumed that what we see in the clinic will match nicely onto something we can measure in biology, leading us to believe that diseases like Parkinson’s, Alzheimer’s, ALS, etc. are umbrella terms, they do not fit the underlying biology.
-What we need to do is move to biologically defined diseases that we can find and target.
+At the moment, there are no medicines that can alter the course of degenerative brain diseases.
+For decades neurology has assumed that what we see in clinic will nicely match something we can measure in biology.
+The problem is, diseases like Parkinson’s, Alzheimer’s, ALS, etc. are umbrella terms, they do not fit the underlying biology.
+What we need to do is move to biologically defined diseases that we can measure and target.